 Is the business in question part of the community estate?
 The biggest, most critical question that you and your attorney will have to ask yourselves is whether or not the business is part of the community estate at all.
-If it is, then it is subject to be divided up in your divorce in a manner that is just and equitable.
-Note that just and equitable does not mean 50/50, but it will allow you to at least present arguments to the judge on how the business should be divided.
+If it is, then it is subject to be divided up in your divorce in a manner that is and equitable.
+Note that equitable does not mean 50/50, but it will allow you to at least present arguments to the judge on how the business should be divided.

 Questions on business and divorce?
 Contact the Law Office of Bryan Fagan, PLLC